 - Recall de novo lipogenesis (the process of carbs converting to fat) is very inefficient, unless you eat a lot of dietary fat on this day.
 So don’t expect any fat spillover on this day.
 More than likely you metabolism will just burn off the extra carbs as heat.
 If you muscle definition is blurred the next day then its most likely just excess subcutaneous water that will easily be flushed out on your diet days.

 - The general rule is to do this once a week for most people.
 For very obese individuals, they could probably get away with 1 refeed every 2 weeks.
 For very lean individuals, once every 2-3 days seems optimal.
-Please don’t think “you don’t need a refeed” and skip this day.
-Trust me it will backfire and you will plateau.
-Refeed days are not cheat days.
-There an integral part of the program that is crucial for sucess.
-Consider them just as important as the low days for burning fat.

 - Remember carbs are not fattening at all by themselves, but they do prevent the burning of fat, so obviously to lose fat you need to reduce them.